Harshitaahra31/Walmart_Sales_Analysis-/README.md

 6. What product line had the largest revenue?
 5. What is the city with the largest revenue?
 6. What product line had the largest VAT?
-7. Fetch each product line and add a column to those product line showing "Good", "Bad".
+7. Fetch each product line and add a column to those product type showing "Good", "Bad".
 Good if its greater than average sales
 8. Which branch sold more products than the average product sold?
-9. What is the most common product line by gender?
+9. What is the most common product type by gender?
-12. What is the average rating of each product line?
+12. What is the average rating of each product type?

 ### Sales

-1. Number of sales made in each time of the day per weekday
+1. Number of sales made at each time of the day per weekday
 2. Which of the customer types brings the most revenue?
-3. Which city has the largest tax percent/ VAT (**Value Added Tax**)?
+3. Which city has the largest tax percentage/ VAT (**Value Added Tax**)?
 4. Which customer type pays the most in VAT?

 ### Customer